Duke in Paris

 Note: We encourage Duke in Paris students to think of themselves not as tourists, but as residents of the city.
 To improve both their cultural and linguistic fluency, students will sign a “language pledge” at the beginning of the program.

-You will also get the chance to experience different regions of France as the program includes a 3-day excursion to Provence, and a 2-day trip to Normandy/Britany.
-During these weekend excursions, all participants will be staying at a hotel (double/triple/quad rooms).
+You will also have the opportunity to experience different regions of France, as the program includes a 3-day trip to Provence, and a 2-day trip to Normandy/Britany.
+During these weekend excursions, all participants will stay at local hotels (double/triple/quad rooms).
 Breakfasts, visits and transportation are included.

 HOUSING & MEALS